 340.699.01 Epidemiology of Sensory Loss in Aging

-340.699.01 Epidemiology of Sensory Loss in Aging is a 3-credit course offered on-site in Baltimore, Maryland from January to March.
-This course introduces the biologic, epidemiologic and clinical aspects of aging-related declines in the auditory, visual, and vestibular systems, demonstrates methods of assessment of sensory function for epidemiologic studies, and reveiws current epidemiologic knowledge of sensory function and aging-related outcomes in older adults, including the epidemiology and consequences of dual sensory loss.
+340.699.01 Epidemiology of Sensory Loss in Aging is a 3-credit course offered from January to March.
+This course introduces the biologic, epidemiologic, and clinical aspects of aging-related declines in the auditory, visual, and vestibular systems, demonstrates methods of assessment of sensory function for epidemiologic studies, and reviews current epidemiologic knowledge of sensory function and aging-related outcomes in older adults, including the epidemiology and consequences of dual sensory loss.
+This course is for JHSPH degree seeking students.

-340.699.11 Epidemiologic Approaches to Hearing Loss and Public Health is a 1-week intensive course offered in June as part of the Graduate Summer Institute of Epidemiology and Biostatistics in Baltimore, Maryland.
-This course is a subset of 340.699.01, focusing only on hearing and may be taken for academic credit or for non-credit/professional development.
+340.690.11 Epidemiologic Approaches to Hearing Loss and Public Health is a 1-day intensive course offered on Saturday, June 26, 2021 from 8:30 am to 4:30 pm (Eastern Time) as part of the Graduate Summer Institute of Epidemiology and Biostatistics in Baltimore, Maryland.
+This course is a subset of 340.699.01, focusing only on hearing, and may be taken for academic credit or for non-credit/professional development.